-I am a Faculty Fellow at the Georgetown Institute for the Study of Markets and Ethics.
-I received my Ph.D. from Bowling Green State University in 2012 and have since taught at Virginia Tech and UNC Chapel Hill.
+I am a Lecturer in the McDonough School of Business at Georgetown University and a member of the Georgetown Institute for the Study of Markets and Ethics.
+I received my Ph.D. in philosophy from Bowling Green State University in 2012 and have since taught at Virginia Tech and UNC Chapel Hill.

 About My Work